MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

 ---
-title: Azure Active Directory for PlayFab
+title: Microsoft Accounts Authentication for PlayFab
 author: joannaleecy
-description: Provides an introduction to Azure Active Directory (AAD) authentication and steps for how to create a user with this auth method ms.author: joanlee ms.date: 11/11/2019 ms.topic: article
+description: Provides an introduction to Microsoft Account authentication and steps for how to create a user with this auth method ms.author: joanlee ms.date: 11/11/2019 ms.topic: article